 Penningtons Manches Cooper is a leading UK and international law firm which provides high quality legal advice tailored to both businesses and individuals.
-We address the specific objectives of each client through our flair and technical expertise and offer a personal service founded on a strong team ethic.
+Today, we have 130 partners and over 880 people in total across our UK and international offices.

 We offer vacation scheme placements in our Basingstoke, Cambridge.
 Guildford, London, Oxford and Reading offices.
 Interns spend time in one of the firm’s practice areas in either business services, private wealth or real estate.
-You will be involved in ‘real work’, working one-on-one with a trainee in the team to get a realistic view of what life as a trainee is really like at Penningtons Manches Cooper.
-Activities regularly include, drafting documents, attending client meetings, team meetings, conducting research or sometimes even attending court.
+You will be involved in real assignments, working alongside a trainee in the team to get a realistic view of what life is really like at Penningtons Manches Cooper.
+Activities regularly include drafting documents, attending client and team meetings, conducting research or sometimes even attending court.
 The majority of our offices are open plan so getting to know the wider teams will not be an issue.
-You will be given a senior mentor, and networking with others is strongly encouraged, some session will be put on to facilitate this, but the more you put into the vac scheme the more you will get out of it.
+You will be given a senior mentor, and networking with others is strongly encouraged.
+Some sessions will be put on to facilitate this, but the more you put into the vacation scheme, the more you will get out of it.

-A large proportion of our training contract positions are recruited through our vacation scheme, so if this is your end goal, applying for the vacation scheme is a good route to take.
-There is an informal interview that takes place as part of the vac scheme, but it is only once you have completed the vac scheme that we ask you to apply for the training contract.
+A large proportion of our training contract positions are recruited through our vacation scheme, so if this is your end goal, applying for the scheme is a good route to take.
+There is an informal interview that takes place as part of the scheme, but it is only once you have completed the vacation scheme that we ask you to apply for the training contract.

 Trainees apply for and work in one of our office locations, all of which offer a high quality, varied training contract.
 We know our trainees are happiest and most successful when busy with good quality work.
 We believe in introducing trainees to challenging cases from the outset.
 We recognise the value of giving trainees responsibility and allowing direct contact with clients with the knowledge that our experienced solicitors are always on hand to give support.